Estimate Time4 min

 I understand that the college experience isn't just about prepping a student for a single job.
 It's about teaching people to think critically, a crucial skill in this age of disinformation.
 It's about teaching young adults to live on their own—with grown-ups around to help with issues that students can't resolve by themselves.
 It's about giving students a broad base of knowledge that can open up many different future options.
 It's about having fun too.
 I loved my college experience, making friends with people from around the country and exploring the nearby city that was so different from my hometown.
 What kind of mother would think of depriving her kids of the same?

 A practical one.
 One who wants to teach her children from the get-go how to be smart with money.
 And accumulating massive debt when there are good alternatives to achieving success isn't being smart with money.
 Yes, college grads tend to outearn those without bachelor's degrees, but I'm betting on that shifting as employers open their minds to nontraditional forms of education.
-Elite college degrees will probably remain a good investment—Ivy League grads tend to earn about double what other grads make 10 years after college—but my kids don't have the pedigree to guarantee them acceptance (sorry, boys), and might not have the grades.
+Elite college degrees will probably remain a good investment—Ivy League grads tend to earn about 60% more than what other grads make 20 years after college—but my kids don't have the pedigree to guarantee them acceptance (sorry, boys), and might not have the grades.
 They can achieve similar happiness without plunging themselves into insurmountable debt.
 I know because I've seen countless examples of this.

 I admit that it's a privilege to assume that my white sons will be able to go on to have fulfilling careers without bachelor's degrees.
 When I shared this on social media, a Black mom told me that she's insisting that her children go to college because without that degree, career growth would be hard for her Black sons.
 Maybe it would be hard for mine too.
 Maybe my children will want to enter fields that require bachelor's degrees and additional schooling, such as medicine or law, anyway.